Development options for a Soil Information Workflow and System

 Excerpt

-The report is created as part of the SIStech project funded by the Bill & Melinda Gates Foundation and led by CAB International.
-The project aims to perform a review of SISs, identifying what intervention approaches have worked well, which have not, which solutions work best and where to take innovation to scale.
-This information can help direct improved SIS intervention design and strengthen impact.
+This report was developed as part of the project A Process Toward Strengthening National Soil Information Services (SIS), funded by the Bill & Melinda Gates Foundation and led by CAB International in collaboration with ISRIC – World Soil Information.
+The project aims to review existing SISs, identify effective and ineffective intervention approaches, determine the best solutions, and scale up innovations.
+This information is intended to guide improved SIS intervention design and enhance impact.